Human resource management: Business function

 In startup companies, trained professionals may perform HR duties.
 In larger companies, an entire functional group is typically dedicated to the discipline, with staff specializing in various HR tasks and functional leadership engaging in strategic decision-making across the business.
 To train practitioners for the profession, institutions of higher education, professional associations, and companies have established programs of study dedicated explicitly to the duties of the function.
 Academic and practitioner organizations may produce field-specific publications.
-HR is also a field of research study that is popular within the fields of management and industrial/organizational psychology, with research articles appearing in a number of academic journals, including those mentioned later in this article.

-One of the frequent challenges of HRM is dealing with the notion of unitarism (seeing a company as a cohesive whole, in which both employers and employees should work together for a common good) and securing a long-term partnership of employees and employers with common interests.
+HR is also a field of research study that is popular within the fields of management and industrial/organizational psychology.
+One of the important goal of HRM is establishing with the notion of unitarism (seeing a company as a cohesive whole, in which both employers and employees should work together for its common good) and securing a long-term partnership of employees and employers with common interests.

+Code of ethics

+Code of ethics provides a framework for ethical behavior and professional conduct in HRM.
+It ensures integrity, fairness, and responsibility.
+Its function is to guide HR professionals and departments in upholding the rights, safety, and interests of all stakeholders.
+They are generally categorized into the following: